teorth/equational_theories/commentary/Equation4.md

-## Left-projection
+## Left-projection law

-This law specifies the magma operation to be the projection on the left operand.
+This law specifies the magma operation to be the projection on the left operand, namely every element is left-absorbing.
 Such magmas are in one-to-one correspondence with sets with no structure.
 Depending on context, they can be called left-zero semigroups, or left-zero bands.

 This law implies exactly the laws whose left-hand side and right-hand side have the same first variable, in particular the idempotent and associative laws.
 Right multiplication is trivially bijective.
 All elements are left zeros and right units.